TexasInstruments/edgeai-tensorlab/references/edgeailite/edgeai_xvision/xnn/quantization/docs/qat.md

 As can be seen, it is easy to incorporate QuantTrainModule in your existing training code as the only thing required is to wrap your original model in QuantTrainModule.
 Careful attention needs to be given to how the parameters of the pretrained model is loaded and trained model is saved as shown in the above code snippet.

+It is seen to be beneficial (for higher accuracy) to freeze the BatchNorm and Quantization ranges after a few epochs during QAT.
+In order to do this, we need to take in the argument total_epochs.

-Optional: We have provided a utility function called torchvision.edgeailite.xnn.utils.load_weights() that prints which parameters are loaded correctly and which are not - you can use this load function if needed to ensure that your parameters are loaded correctly.
+Optional: We have provided a utility function called edgeai_xvision.xnn.utils.load_weights() that prints which parameters are loaded correctly and which are not - you can use this load function if needed to ensure that your parameters are loaded correctly.

 ### Implementation Notes, Recommendations & Limitations for QAT
 **Please read carefully** - closely following these recommendations can save hours or days of debug related to quantization accuracy issues.

-**The same module should not be re-used multiple times within the module** in order that the feature map range estimation is correct.
-Unfortunately, in the torchvision ResNet models, the ReLU module in the BasicBlock and BottleneckBlock are re-used multiple times.
-We have corrected this by defining separate ReLU modules.
-This change is minor and **does not** affect the loading of existing pretrained weights.
-See the [our modified ResNet model definition here](../../torchvision/models/resnet.py).<br>

 **Use Modules instead of functionals or tensor operations** (by Module we mean classes derived from torch.nn.Module).
 We make use of Modules heavily in our quantization tools - in order to do range collection, in order to merge Convolution/BatchNorm/ReLU in order to decide whether to quantize a certain tensor and so on.
 For example use torch.nn.ReLU instead of torch.nn.functional.relu(), torch.nn.AdaptiveAvgPool2d() instead of torch.nn.functional.adaptive_avg_pool2d(), torch.nn.Flatten() instead of torch.nn.functional.flatten() etc.<br>

-Other notable modules provided are: [xnn.layers.AddBlock](../../torchvision/edgeailite/xnn/layers/common_blocks.py) to do elementwise addition and [xnn.layers.CatBlock](../../torchvision/edgeailite/xnn/layers/common_blocks.py) to do concatenation of tensors.
+Other notable modules provided are: [xnn.layers.AddBlock](../../layers/common_blocks.py) to do elementwise addition and [xnn.layers.CatBlock](../../layers/common_blocks.py) to do concatenation of tensors.
 Use these in the models instead of tensor operations.
 Note that if there are multiple element wise additions in a model, each of them should use a different instance of xnn.layers.AddBlock (since the same module should not be re-used multiple times - see above).
 The same restriction applies for xnn.layers.CatBlock or any other module as well.

 **Interpolation/Upsample/Resize** has been tricky in PyTorch in the sense that the ONNX graph generated used to be unnecessarily complicated.
 Recent versions of PyTorch has fixed it - but the right options must be used to get the clean graph.
-We have provided a functional form as well as a module form of this operator with the capability to export a clean ONNX graph [xnn.layers.resize_with, xnn.layers.ResizeWith](../../torchvision/xnn/layers/resize_blocks.py)
+We have provided a functional form as well as a module form of this operator with the capability to export a clean ONNX graph [xnn.layers.resize_with, xnn.layers.ResizeWith](../../layers/resize_blocks.py)

 If you have done QAT and is getting poor accuracy either in the Python code or during inference in the platform, please inspect your model carefully to see if the above recommendations have been followed - some of these can be easily missed by oversight - and can result in painful debugging that could have been avoided.<br>